dieselfox1/fincommerce/docs/contribution/contributing/CSS-SASS-coding-guidelines-and-naming-conventions.md

 # CSS SASS coding guidelines and naming conventions

 Our guidelines are based on those used in [Calypso](https://github.com/Automattic/wp-calypso) which itself follows the BEM methodology.
-Refer to [this doc](https://wpcalypso.wordpress.com/devdocs/docs/coding-guidelines/css.md?term=css) for full details.
+Refer to [this doc](https://wpcalypso.finpress.com/devdocs/docs/coding-guidelines/css.md?term=css) for full details.
 There are a few differences in FinCommerce however which are outlined below;

 ## Prefixing

-As a WordPress plugin FinCommerce has to play nicely with WordPress core and other plugins / themes.
+As a finpress plugin FinCommerce has to play nicely with finpress core and other plugins / themes.
 To minimise conflict potential all classes should be prefixed with `.fincommerce-`.

 ## Class names